-Flowers: The flowers grow in tight clusters which are 1 to 2.5cm long.
+Flowers: Tiny flowers clustered into dense spikes on the ends of elongate, leafless stalks (scapes).
+In most cases the spikes contain many flowers, but in one or two species there are only a few flowers.
+The flowers grow in tight clusters which are 1 to 2.5cm long.
 Individual flowers are quite small and insignificant.

 Fruit/Seed: Seeds are black to brown in colour.
 Germination occurs autumn to winter.